knee-cola/jest-mock-promise/README.md

 # What's this?

 This is yet another synchronous implementation od JavaScript Promise, written to ease the pain of unit testing.
-It's written in TypeScript as a support class for an [Axios mock]().
+It's written in TypeScript as a support class for an [Jest Mock Axios](https://www.npmjs.com/package/jest-mock-axios).

 # Why yet another?